singh-man/books/crackingTheCoding/18_advancedTopics.md

 She lives in Palo Alto, California, with her husband, two sons, dog, and computer science  books.
 She still codes daily.

-Amazon.corn's #1 Best-Selling  Interview Book
+Amazon.com's #1 Best-Selling  Interview Book

 I  am  not  a  recruiter.
 I  am  a software  engineer.
 And as such.
 I  know what it's like to be asked to whip up brilliant algorithms  on the spot and then write flawless code  on a whiteboard.
 I've been through  this-as a candidate and as an interviewer.